Wednesday, December 28, 2022

 In June 2016, a video clip of Kinga performing a beautiful bass cover of Eric Clapton’s “Tears In Heaven” was posted on Bass Players United’s Facebook page and reached 20 million views.

 In addition to her formidable bass skills, Kinga is a talented songwriter, arranger and producer.
-She brings the same creativity and adventurous spirit that she brings to her bass playing to her production work and arrangements.
+She brings the same creativity and daring of her bass playing to her production work and arrangements.
 Her musical arrangements are always highly imaginative, and her production work is consistently topflight.

 Kinga has released four albums so far.
 Her most recent album, Feelings, was released in 2019 on Warner Music Group Company.
 It’s a stellar collection of jazz-funk tracks that showcase Kinga's considerable talents as a musician, composer, producer and arranger.
 One of the album highlights is the aptly titled “Joy Joy.''
 The exuberant instrumental features some superb bass work from Kinga.
 And guest musician Brett Williams lends his amazing keyboard skills to the mix.
 The song’s fun and quirky music video was directed by Klaudia Stępień, and it currently has 1.3 million views on Youtube.